 Applicant's Response: The applicant states that the requested departure will not impair the visual, functional, the environmental quality, or integrity of the surrounding neighborhood.
 The residential building is proposed for the southern end of the site adjacent to a preserved, wooded floodplain.
 It will be adjacent to a retail building which will provide services to the residents and an office building which may provide employment for some of the residents.
-Since the retail building will be renovated in the first phase of the development to allow a portion of the existing retail to be razed, all future residents will be well of the design of the building will be bounded by floodplain on the south, the Capital Beltway to the east, the existing retail building on the west, and the new office building on the north, and therefore the applicant states that no impact will be made to the surrounding neighborhood.
+Since the retail building will be renovated in the first phase of the development to allow a portion of the existing retail to be razed, all future residents will be well aware of the design of the building and how it operates when they occupy the property.
+Additionally, the residential building will be bounded by floodplain on the south, the Capital Beltway to the east, the existing retail building on the west, and the new office building on the north, and therefore the applicant states that no impact will be made to the surrounding neighborhood.

-Comment: Staff concurs that the requested departure will not impair the quality or integrity of the site or surrounding neighborhood.
+The Planning Board found that the requested departure will not impair the quality or integrity of the site or surrounding neighborhood.
 Particularly the site plan, landscape plan and the architecture all have been analyzed so that the residential building is designed to minimize potential conflicts during the construction of subsequent phases of development.

-Based on the analysis above, staff recommends that the Planning Board approve DDS-637 as contained in the Recommendation section of this report.
+Based on the analysis above, the Planning Board approved DDS-637.